xenomech/KickStarter/README.md

-# The kick starter script
+# The kick starter script 😂️

 > chmod +X Quick_start.sh

 > ./Quick_start.sh

-#
-Initial commits on the project
+## the script will install the dialog package for displying dialog. 🤜️🤛️